01732 458799

 Recent government schemes, like the Social Housing Decarbonisation Fund (SHDF), have played a pivotal role in the regeneration of residential properties.
 Through Wave 1, 2.1 and 2.2, over £1 billion worth of funding was released.
 Wave 2.1 is set to be complete by 2025 and will make a significant positive change in the social housing sector.

 The amount of funding released by the government shows the importance of this work.
-Due to the scale of current retrofit work, we are seeing a positive local impact within the construction industry and the need for workers.
-At a national level, there’s a greater emphasis on acquiring and training skilled retrofit professionals as the government pushes towards net zero by 2050.
+Due to the scale of current sustainable work, we are seeing a positive local impact within the construction industry and the need for workers.
+At a national level, there’s a greater emphasis on acquiring and training skilled professionals as the government pushes towards net zero by 2050.

 HOUSING FOR THE FUTURE